-Our Local Control Accountability Plan (LCAP) committee works together to set goals and specific actions to achieve those goals for all pupils and each subgroup of pupils including pupils with disabilities, for each of the state priorities and any locally identified priorities.
+Our Local Control Accountability Plan (LCAP) committee works together to set goals and specific actions to achieve those goals for all pupils and each subgroup of pupils, including pupils with disabilities, for each state and any locally identified priorities.

-Our Partnerships for Learning Network committee consists of school staff, parents and community members who will jointly review, plan, and develop a one-year school-parent compact to increase parental engagement.
+Our Partnerships for Learning Network committee comprises school staff, parents, and community members who will jointly review, plan, and develop a one-year school-parent compact to increase parental engagement.

-PARENT OBSERVATIONS IN CLASSROOMS: To visit your child's classroom, please speak to the teacher beforehand so a suitable time can be arranged.
+PARENT OBSERVATIONS IN CLASSROOMS: To visit your child's classroom, please speak to the teacher beforehand to arrange a suitable time.
 Be sure to come to the office to sign in.
-Administration will not schedule a parent observation without at least a 24-hour notice.
+The administration will only schedule a parent observation with at least a 24-hour notice.

 PARENTS PICKING UP CHILDREN DURING SCHOOL HOURS: Please come to the office first to sign out your child.
 The office staff will then call for your child to be dismissed.
-Parents who come onto campus during school hours to pick up their child will need to wait in the office while their child is called up from the classroom which includes recess/lunch time.
-Whenever possible, please notify your teacher in advance that your student will be leaving early.
-This allows the teacher to have your child's personal belongings ready to go.
-If you pick up your child without making prior arrangements (especially during lunch time), they, more than likely, will not be able to return to the classroom to gather their personal belongings and/or backpack.
+Parents who come onto campus during school hours to pick up their child must wait in the office while their child is called up from the classroom, including recess/lunchtime.
+Please notify your teacher in advance that your student will be leaving early whenever possible.
+This allows the teacher to have your child's belongings ready.
+Try to pick up your child by making prior arrangements (especially during lunchtime).
+If you do so, they can likely return to the classroom to gather their belongings and/or backpack.

-PETS: Animals may not be brought to school unless they are a service animal.
-No dogs other than service dogs are allowed on campus.
+PETS: Animals may only be brought to school if they are service/working animals.
+No dogs other than service/working dogs are allowed on campus.